 Much to Charlie Ronald’s chagrin, I would not follow his tips.
 I would continue to smile at him, and he would shake his head in dismay.
 His tips did teach me one thing.
 They taught me to pay careful attention to the tips one offers another, for they are window into the soul of the person offering them.

 The tips that were far more instructive than the tips Charlie Ronald said were those I gleaned watching him, when he didn’t know I was watching.
 The central theme of these tips involved how a bad guy can walk and talk with his peers, virtually undetected.
-The first tip I picked up is be a nice guy.
+The first tip I picked up was convince those around you that you are a nice guy.
 Being a nice guy, in Charlie Ronald’s world, was a state of mind.
 In order to convince others that you’re a nice guy, you have to believe it.
 A nice guy does not walk around with a snarl on his face.
 He walks around with an ever-present “you’re wrong about me” on his face before anyone knows enough about him to be wrong.
 A nice guy does not twist his mustache, tie a lady to a railroad track and laugh in a maniacal manner.
 He has a warm, ingratiating, and –some would say– attractive smile on his face.
-They do not kick puppies, and that they try to be humble.
+It’s perfectly fine to smile, of course, as long as you believe it.
+A nice guy does not kick kittens, and that they try to be humble.
 A nice guy, to Charlie Ronald’s mind, is everything his audience wants him to be.
-He is a soulless, character deprived blank slate waiting to learn the characteristics those around him want.
+He is a soulless, character deprived blank slate waiting to learn the characteristics those around him desire.

-A nice guy also puts effort into gaining the approval of others.
-This might be tip number two, or at least one A. People enjoy it when a person seeks their approval.
+A nice guy also seeks the approval of others.
+This might be tip number two or at least one A, for most people enjoy it when a person seeks their approval.
 It disarms them.
 They’re not accustomed to people putting forth such effort.
-These two points lead the person ringing the warning bell to sound like a jealous, street corner screaming conspiracy-minded lunatic.
+These two points could lead any person ringing a warning bell to sound like a jealous, street corner screaming conspiracy-minded lunatic.

 When they promoted him to work with me, I thought he was going to assist me in answering the technical support questions our team’s agents had.
 I thought he was going to be an unassuming fella that wanted to know the ropes of our office team culture.
 I wasn’t going to bother him with the dynamics of our relationship, where I was the more tenured member, but I thought he might fill in those blanks.
 No big deal, I thought when he didn’t.
 I didn’t need him to feed my ego in that manner.

 I’d love to tell the reader that I was onto him from the very beginning.
 I’d love to tell the reader that I was perceptive, and observant, and I saw it all.
 I didn’t.
 He didn’t charm me in the way he did those that hired him, but I considered him pleasant.
-I wanted to give him a chance.
+Even after the odd introduction, with his perceptible analysis of my pleasant smile, I wanted to give Charlie Ronald a chance.
 I didn’t want to burden our relationship with my powers of observation.
 I was a smiler.

 “I’m sure they told you that I’m Mr. universal,” I said with tongue firmly planted in cheek.
 “I know everything about this company save for the tech support questions.
 We will be sending those questions your way.”
 My manager informed me that she told Charlie Ronald why he was hired, and what his role on the team would be, and I was repeating her, almost, word for word.
 She told me that Charlie Ronald had technological knowledge, and that he was in college studying to get a degree in computer technology.

-“Don’t,” Charlie said.
-He was referring to the idea that I would be sending tech questions his way.
-He wasn’t smiling when he said that.
-That non-smile turned into a cringe.
+When someone just says don’t, the listener requires clarification.
+He didn’t clarify anything initially.
+He simply laid that word out and allowed it to gain mass.
+He wasn’t smiling when he said it, and that non-smile turned into a cringe.
 He then smiled, but his smile was not one that we smilers use.
 His smile was a distraction, a way to avoid making eye contact.
-He tried to smile, and we tried to move onto other conversation topics.
+He tried to smile more to foster a more believable smile that we smilers understand, and we tried to move onto other conversation topics.
 He tried to be an interesting conversationalist without being overbearing.
 He tried to distract from the slight cringe, and the follow up smile, but I couldn’t turn the page with him.
 I thought I saw him, and when I think I see someone for who they truly are, I am not able to turn it off, and I cannot look away as quickly as I should.
 I want to see more.
 I want to see the totality of what I think I’m seeing.
 This has provided me numerous uncomfortable moments similar to this one.

-I considered the idea that he guessed that he could reveal the lie to me without consequences, because he considered me so weak and nonthreatening.
-I think he saw me as a nice guy that wouldn’t rat him out.
-I also realized that if he didn’t confess the truth to me at that point, he would pay the consequences down the line, when I passed the tech questions to him.
+I considered the idea that he guessed that he could reveal the lie to my supervisor, and all of the Human Resources people interviewing him, but a lie to me would have consequences.
+If he didn’t confess the truth to me at that point, he would pay the consequences down the line, when I passed the tech-related questions to him.
 I also began to wonder if Charlie Ronald was being clever.
 I figured that I might have been reading too much into it, and/or giving this man too much credit, but I wondered if he was telling me about the lie to shift the guilt of the lie to me.
 It led me to wonder which party carries more guilt, the person that lies, or the person to whom they confess the lie.
 The answer seems obvious, unless the person on the other end of the lie has previously suffered the consequences of being a rat.

 “There is a price to pay for indiscretions,” my sixth grade teacher, a Sister Mary Lawrence, said to me.
 She caught me in a lie, but it was a group lie, and no one else broke the code.
 “The reward for being an honest person will come to you in the end,” she added.
-Sister Mary Lawrence was a confrontational person.
+Sister Mary Lawrence was one of the more confrontational people I’ve ever met.
 She wasn’t the type that attempted to persuade the truth out of person.
 Her tactics involved brute force that wormed its way into a person’s soul.
 She convinced me that my integrity was on the line.
-She informed me that I was dishonest with her on numerous occasions, and I had.
+She informed me that I had been dishonest with her on numerous occasions, and I had.
 She informed me that once one heads down the course I was on, it becomes more and more difficult to correct the course.
-She said that if I wanted to do so, this was my moment.
+She said that if I wanted to change course, this was my opportunity.
+Her tactics were such that I think former lawyers-turned presidents John Adams and Abraham Lincoln would’ve been taking notes.
 She convinced me that I no longer wanted to be a dishonest person, and she broke me.
 I gave it all up.
 I gave up the names of everyone involved.
-It cost me friends.
-They declared me a rat, and I lost stature in the sixth grade world.
+It cost me friendships.
+They declared me a rat, and I lost all of my stature in the sixth grade world.

-As for Sister Mary Lawrence’s warning that there is a price to pay for indiscretions, I’ve been a patient man.
-I still search for price, and I’ve found that the price, if there is any, is theoretical.
-I have found that one has to dig deep into a person’s epistemology, and their long-term interactions with their fellow man to find any.
-I have found that those that engage in indiscretions are often the first to find the fruits of short-term rewards.
+Other than the price to pay for indiscretions, Sister Mary Lawrence’s confrontational presentation included the rewards for honesty.
+She was so persuasive that I’ve spent a lifetime waiting for both, and I’ve been a patient man.
+The rewards and price to pay are all theoretical of course, but I have found that one has to dig deep into a person’s epistemology, and their long-term interactions with their fellow man to find any.
+I have also found that those that engage in indiscretions are often the first to find the fruits of short-term rewards.